lkbodine/Oracle-To-Redshift-Data-Loader/README.md

 # Oracle-to-Redshift-Data-Loader
-    Used for ad-hoc query data results transfer from Oracle to Amazon-Redshift.
+    Used for ad-hoc query data results load from Oracle to Amazon-Redshift.
     Works from Windows CLI (command line).

 Features: